Qiancheng-Wang/word-n-gram-letter-trigram-deep-learning-model/README.md

 - load_evaluate:
 - rank_at_k: experiments. rank@1 rank@5 rank@10 MAP
 - russian_rank : get some good examples for the last part of our paper. (the json file we need manually generate from database, the queries here are all selected by ourself)

+Libraries used in the project are: numpy keras nltk json random